March 15, 2026

 Reviews and product-related UGC like video and images aren’t just influencing shoppers anymore, they’re influencing the machines that help shoppers decide.

-The shift to AI-driven discovery is similar, and should be seen as an opportunity to influence your “Share of Voice” or more accurately, “Share of Summary”.
-But only if your brand is diligent about providing and maintaining accurate and authentic structured data.
+The shift to AI-driven discovery is the same race, and the same opportunity.
+It’s your chance to influence “Share of Summary.”
+But only if your brand is diligent about providing and maintaining accurate, authentic, structured data.

 The same tactical focus that drives greater engagement and conversion works with AI: